RequirementsSummary of Overall Program Requirements & Structure*:

 - A breakdown of chapters, with a brief account of what each will accomplish in relation to the whole.

-- A bibliography of primary and secondary materials used to prepare the prospectus.
-The bibliography may also include major works the student expects to consult for the dissertation.
+- A bibliography of primary and secondary materials used to prepare the Prospectus.

 The Prospectus Review:

-Each year a department colloquium will be organized, the express purpose of which will be to highlight the work of those students who successfully passed the Prospectus Review in the previous twelve months.
-All students are therefore expected to present their prospectus or subsequent dissertation work-in-progress in a department colloquium within one year of their Prospectus Review.
+Each year a Department Colloquium is organized, to highlight the work of those students who successfully passed the Prospectus Review in the previous twelve months.
+All students are therefore expected to present their Prospectus or subsequent dissertation works-in-progress in a Department Colloquium within one year of their Prospectus Review.

 From Prospectus to Dissertation Committee:

 While the prospectus committee may in many instances be the same as the dissertation committee, students are free to make changes to their committee as their dissertation takes shape.
-Students also have the option of including a non-Northwestern faculty member on the prospectus or dissertation committee, providing that professor consents in writing to serve in this capacity.
+Students also have the option of including a non-Northwestern faculty member on the prospectus or dissertation committee, providing that the professor consents in writing to serve in this capacity.
 In all cases committees must comprise at least three members of the NU graduate faculty.
-When the dissertation committee is finalized, prior to the defense of the dissertation, the student should submit the required Final Exam form to TGS through Caesar.
+After approval of the prospectus, the student should submit the required PhD Prospectus form including the names of the members of the student’s committee through CAESAR.
+If subsequent changes are made to the dissertation committee, a change of committee form should be obtained from the Graduate Program Assistant (GPA).
+Prior to the defense of the dissertation, the student should submit the required PhD Final Exam form to TGS through CAESAR.

 YEARS 4-6: Progress Assessment and Evaluation:

 As students make progress on their writing, they are advised to communicate regularly with each member of the committee, seeking advice and feedback as needed.
-The department requires annual meetings with complete dissertation committee.
+The Department requires annual meetings with the whole dissertation committee.
 Directors of committees must send progress reports from these meetings to the DGS by the end of the winter quarter during years 4-6.

 SATISFACTORY ACADEMIC STANDING: